Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Related work

 \paragraph{Semi-supervised learning.} Self-supervised learning methods are typically extended to the semi-supervised setting by fine-tuning the model on the available labeled data after completion of self-supervised pre-training.
-A recent exception to this general procedure is the S4L approach by~\citet{zhai2019s4l}, which uses a cross-entropy loss during self-supervised pre-training.
-While that work does not study contrastive approaches, nor the computational efficiency of their method, they show that S4L can be combined in a stage-wise approach with other semi-supervised methods such as Virtual Adversarial Training~\citep{miyato2018virtual}, Entropy Regularization~\citep{grandvalet2006entropy}, and Pseudo-Label~\citep{lee2013pseudo} to improve the final accuracy of their model (see follow-up work~\citep{tian2020makes, hendrycks2019using}).
-Note that in~\citep{chen2020simple}, the SimCLR approach with self-supervised pretraining and supervised fine-tuning is reported to outperform the strong baseline combination of S4L with other semi-supervised tasks.
-Other semi-supervised learning methods not based on self-supervised learning include Unsupervised Data Augmentation (UDA)~\citep{xie2019unsupervised} and the MixMatch trilogy of work~\citep{berthelot2019mixmatch, berthelot2019remixmatch, sohn2020fixmatch}.
+S4L~\citep{zhai2019s4l} is a recent exception to this general procedure, using a cross-entropy loss during self-supervised pre-training.
+While~\citet{zhai2019s4l} does not study contrastive approaches, nor the computational efficiency of S4L, it shows that S4L can be combined in a stage-wise approach with other semi-supervised methods such as Virtual Adversarial Training~\citep{miyato2018virtual}, Entropy Regularization~\citep{grandvalet2006entropy}, and Pseudo-Label~\citep{lee2013pseudo} to improve the final accuracy of their model (see follow-up work~\citep{tian2020makes, hendrycks2019using}). \citet{chen2020simple} reports that the SimCLR approach with self-supervised pre-training and supervised fine-tuning outperforms the strong baseline combination of S4L with other semi-supervised tasks.
+Other semi-supervised learning methods not based on self-supervised learning include Unsupervised Data Augmentation (UDA)~\citep{xie2019unsupervised} and the MixMatch trilogy of work~\citep{berthelot2019remixmatch,berthelot2019mixmatch,sohn2020fixmatch}.
 FixMatch~\citep{sohn2020fixmatch} makes predictions on weakly augmented images and (when predictions are confident enough) uses those predictions as labels for strongly augmented views of those same images.
-An additional key feature of FixMatch is the use of learned data augmentations~\cite{berthelot2019remixmatch, cubuk2019randaugment}.
+An additional key feature of FixMatch is the use of learned data augmentations~\citep{berthelot2019remixmatch, cubuk2019randaugment}.
 Of the non-contrastive methods, FixMatch sets the current state-of-the-art on established semi-supervised learning benchmarks.
+Note that SwAV+SuNCEt is competitive with the other semi-supervised approaches and outperforms FixMatch+RandAugment in terms of top-5 accuracy (cf.~Table~\ref{tb:related-work}).